 In the late 19th century a modern form of logic developed first by Gottlob Frege was taken up by some important 20th century analytic philosophers such as Bertrand Russell, and Alfred North Whitehead who attempted to derive a completely logical basis for mathematics.
-But logic ran into limits demonstrated by annoying linguistic paradoxes such as “This sentence is false.” or “What set does the barber belong to in a town where everyone who doesn’t shave himself is shaved by the barber?”.
+But logic ran into limits demonstrated by annoying linguistic paradoxes such as “Everything I say is a lie.” or “What set does the barber belong to in a town where everyone who doesn’t shave himself is shaved by the barber?”.
 Kurt Godel proved in the 1930s that any set of rules would either be unsound or incomplete, thereby undermining the potential of logic to perfect human understanding.1,2

 Speculative philosophy is more intuitive or derived from personal experience of the world.
 Examples includes the teachings of the Buddha or the thoughts of the existentialists.
 It is based on careful reasoning and reflection which seeks to be internally consistent, but rigorous arguments are generally not applicable to its development.

 After this brief introduction, I believe it is best to candidly admit that I have limited proficiency in sophisticated logic.
 On this site I will use some of the basic logic developed by Aristotle and deployed in most undergraduate college philosophy classes (watch for example YaleCourses: Philosophy of Death by Shelly Kagan on YouTube for excellent rigorous, but understandable logical arguments).